nevermined-io/ipnft-cli/README.md

-  vitadao agreements create-sale did price buyer [seller]               Creates an sales offer for an NFT with the given DID vitadao agreements execute-sale agreementId price seller [buyer]      Pays for an NFT and stores it in the escrow vitadao agreements finalize-sale agreementId price buyer [seller]     Transfers the NFT and retrieves the payment from the escrow vitadao nfts                                                          NFTs functions vitadao nfts did                                                      Retrieves information about an NFT vitadao nfts mint to id url [minter]                                  Mint an NFT
+  vitadao agreements create-sale did price buyer [seller]               Creates an sales offer for an NFT with the given DID vitadao agreements execute-sale agreementId price seller [buyer]      Pays for an NFT and stores it in the escrow vitadao agreements finalize-sale agreementId price buyer [seller]     Transfers the NFT and retrieves the payment from the escrow vitadao agreements create-access did accessor [holder]                Creates an access agreement vitadao agreements execute-access agreementId holder [accessor]       Executes an access agreement vitadao nfts                                                          NFTs functions vitadao nfts show did                                                 Retrieves information about an NFT vitadao nfts mint to id url [minter]                                  Mint an NFT

 Options: